 So, the race is far from over.
 Hot on Summit’s heels are another American supercomputer, two Chinese, yet another American and then a mixture of Japanese, Chinese and European models.
-If Eni’s new HPC5 were included in the current world rankings, its capacity of 52 PFLOPS would award it fifth place.
+If Eni’s new HPC5 were included in the current world rankings, its capacity of 52 PFLOPS would award it sixth place.
 It supports its predecessor HPC4, capable of 18 PFLOPS alone, through an integrated double architecture than combines CPUs (traditional processors) with GPUs (graphic processors).
 The machine counts on 1,820 hubs, each with two 24-core processors and four GPU accelerators.

 The European Union has jumped on the bandwagon with its EuroHPC project, to link eight different calculation centres around the continent, including Cineca in Bologna, three of which have 150 PFLOPS and five of which have 40 PFLOPS.
 The aim is to break the ceiling of 1,000 PFLOPS, so a billion billion floating operations a second, within a decade.
 Indeed, it looks as though the race will never end.
 If you are wondering at this point what these super-powerful machines are actually useful for, Eni’s HPC5 does medium-term weather forecasts with unimaginable precision, interprets geophysical data, studies renewable sources, manages health crises, runs complex systems with many hubs (road, railway and electric networks), studies climate change and tackles the great challenge of Artificial Intelligence.